 • Stay inside when air pollution levels are high.

 • Try not to exercise outside when it's cold and dry.
-If you're outdoors in cold weather, wear a scarf around your face and breathe through your nose.
+If you're outdoors in cold weather, wear a loose-fitting mask or scarf around your face and breathe through your nose.

 • If a cleaning product seems to trigger your asthma, stop using it.
 Or use another product that doesn't cause symptoms.